mihirvch/AWSAssignmentA4/README.md

 For FormPredictandSave.py to run correctly, there must be two layers for Joblib, Pandas, and Requests.
 These layers were stored in S3.

 ### FlaskApp.py and EC2 Instance
+FlaskApp.py holds the simple Flask app used on the EC2 instance.
+The app uses the previously saved joblib file to make predicions on the incoming data from Lambda, and returns the prediction to Lambda.

+##AWS Workflow